 The first stitch most new knitters learn is the garter stitch.
 Garter stitch is created by stitching row after row of the knit stitch, resulting in a bumpy texture.
 Once you learn garter stitch, you can easily knit all kinds of projects from sweaters to blankets and cowls.

-Whether you’re a beginner or a more experienced knitter, put those knitting skills on autopilot for knitting garter stitch patterns from our Bluprint designers.
+Whether you’re a beginner or a more experienced knitter, put those knitting skills on autopilot for knitting garter stitch patterns from our Craftsy designers.

 Super Chunky Easy Knit Midriff Sweater